By Laura Collacott

 The variety is only going to increase as the company takes on supply contracts with Japan, Spain, Thailand, France, Mexico and Korea (amongst others) in the coming years.

 Despite the ambiguous environmental impact of the shipping, the advantages LNG offers in terms of clean energy are definite.
-And at the moment the world needs all the fuel it can get.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+And at the moment the world needs all the fuel it can get.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.